Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Conclusion

 \section{Conclusion}

-In this paper we reported on a study investigating collaborative problem solving by means of visual graph analysis in mixed reality.
-We could provide simple answers to our research questions and uncover new research directions.
-A visuospatial immersive environment, like the one in this study, has potential for overcoming process loss in small groups.
-Nominal groups can represent an added benchmark in empirically validating collaborative applications.
-In any such study design, individuals can then be naturally compared against to explore specific trade-offs.
-Complexity as a decisive factor for collaboration remains elusive, however, elements of task instance complexity did result in exceptions to the rule.
-Research into signal and noise instance complexity could reveal mechanisms of dealing with instance complexity in collaboration.

-Results of the study are important for and beyond the area of collaborative virtual environments.
-In particular, the results have implications for the development of interactive methods and visualizations that reduce coordination loss, increase information flow, and improve collaboration.
+In this paper, we reported on a study investigating collaborative problem solving by means of visual graph analysis in MR. A visuospatial immersive environment, like the one in this study, has potential for overcoming process loss in small groups.
+Nominal groups could represent an added benchmark for empirically validating collaborative applications.
+Research into signal and noise instance complexity could reveal new mechanisms of dealing with instance complexity in collaborative analytics.
+Our contributions could help basic research and find use in the design of CVE.
+In particular, the results could motivate the development of interactive methods and visualizations that reduce coordination loss, increase information flow, and improve collaboration.